Some posts contain compensated links. Please read this disclaimer for more info.

 Pula is the largest city in Istria, a gorgeous rural peninsula in the northeast of the country.
 Characterized by olive groves, truffle forests, and exceptionally picturesque hilltop towns, Istria also boasts a long beach-lined coast dotted with pretty towns.

-As the largest city and principal port in the region, Pula is the best place to travel to and from Istria by ferry.
+As the region’s largest city and principal port, Pula is the best place to travel to and from Istria by ferry.
 When you’re in the city, make sure to visit the magnificent Pula Arena.
 It’s one of the largest and best-preserved Roman amphitheaters in the world.

 Ferries To Pula